6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 - Is aged 16 or 17; and

-- At the time they attained the age of 16, was detained (i.e. detained in a remand centre, a Young Offender Institution or a Secure Training Centre, or any other centre pursuant to a Court order), or in a hospital, and immediately before they were detained or in hospital they had been Looked After by a Local Authority for a period or periods amounting in all to at least 13 weeks which began after they reached the age of 14.
+- At the time they attained the age of 16, was detained (i.e. detained in a remand centre, a Young Offender Institution or a Secure Training Centre, or a Secure Children's Home or any other centre pursuant to a Court order), or in a hospital, and immediately before they were detained or in hospital they had been looked after by a Local Authority for a period or periods amounting in all to at least 13 weeks which began after they reached the age of 14.

 2. 'Relevant' Children in Custody

-Some children, including children who become Looked After as a result of being remanded, will become 'Relevant Children' if they are in custody on their 16th birthday.
-This would include children who have spent at least 13 weeks as a Looked After Child since the age of 14 and were either subject to a Care Order or who were accommodated or remanded to Local Authority accommodation immediately prior to entering custody on sentence.
+Some children, including children who become looked after as a result of being remanded, will become 'Relevant Children' if they are in custody on their 16th birthday.
+This would include children who have spent at least 13 weeks as a child in care since the age of 14 and were either subject to a Care Order or who were accommodated or remanded to Local Authority accommodation immediately prior to entering custody on sentence.

 For further information, see Leaving Care and Transition Procedure.